NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 Each of these functions will cause a derivation to be produced.
 When you coerce the result of each of these functions to a string, it will evaluate to the *store path* of this derivation.

 :::: {.warning}
 Some of these functions will put the resulting files within a directory inside the derivation output.
-If you need to refer to the resulting files somewhere else in Nix code, remember to append the path to the file  For example:
+If you need to refer to the resulting files somewhere else in Nix code, remember to append the path to the file.
+For example:

 If the derivation destination is a directory...